isomerpages/mlaw-corp/_about-us/4b-queries-under-other-law-related-agencies.md

 <b>Small Claims Tribunal</b>

 The Small Claims Tribunals are part of the Subordinate Courts of Singapore.
 The Tribunals were established to provide a quick and inexpensive forum for the resolution of small claims between consumers and suppliers.
-The Tribunals have jurisdiction to hear claims not exceeding $10,000, where the claims relate to disputes arising from:</p>
+The Tribunals have jurisdiction to hear claims not exceeding $10,000, where the claims relate to disputes arising from:

 <ul>
   <li>a contract for the sale of goods; or</li>